10 Examples That Show What a Difference Small Changes Can Make.

 The UK is a busy place.
 Lots of people coming, lots of people going.

-But if the people who pass through Heathrow airport on just a single average day all switched to circular coffee cups for a year, over 2 and a half Olympic swimming pools full of disposable cups could be saved.
+But if the people who pass through Heathrow airport on just a single average day all switched to circular coffee cups or travel mugs for a year, over 2 and a half Olympic swimming pools full of disposable cups could be saved.
 That’s roughly 6,078 cubic metres of disposable coffee cups!

 7. Eight Fully Grown Humpback Whales of Pollution